-Although most of our wildflower meadows have been lost since 1950, mainly due to changes in farming practice, all these great pleasures are not too far away from reality.
+Most of our wildflower meadows have been lost since 1950, mainly due to changes in farming practice.
 With a little bit of space, time and patience you can create a wildflower meadow in your own garden.

-If you are starting with a bare area or wish to replace an existing lawn or other existing vegetation, the first step is to achieve a weed-free soil.
-Therefore, you need to get rid of any existing grasses or weeds (like docks or nettles).
-You could spray the area with a systemic weed killer (at least twice, with a break of 2-3 weeks in between) or, for an organic approach, you will have to weed it constantly for a certain time until all vegetation is gone.
+If you are starting with bare ground or wish to replace an existing lawn or other existing vegetation, the first step is to achieve a weed-free soil.
+You should try to get rid of any existing grasses or weeds (like docks or nettles).
+You could spray the area with a weedkiller (at least twice, with a break of 2-3 weeks in between) or you will have to weed it constantly for a certain time until all vegetation is gone.
 Organic weed control is best.

-The ideal soil for a meadow should be quite poor, otherwise grasses will become dominant and crowd your lovely wildflowers out.
+The ideal soil for a meadow should be quite poor.
+Coarse grasses will become dominant and crowd your lovely wildflowers out on richer soils.
 Don’t be tempted to add any fertiliser to the soil!

 Choosing grasses and wildflowers

-By the time you have reached a weed-free, bare and fine soil you can order a fine grass seed mixture – fescues and bents or luxury lawn mix.
-Make sure that the mixture does not contain perennial rye grass, because it will quickly dominate other vegetation and doesn’t provide enough food for many insects to survive, thus offering poor wildlife value.
+By this time you should have reached a weed-free, bare soil.
+Order a fine grass seed mixture – fescues and bents or luxury lawn mix.
+Make sure that the mixture does not contain perennial ryegrass, because it will quickly dominate other vegetation and doesn’t provide enough food for many insects to survive, thus offering poor wildlife value.

-Depending on which time of the year you would like to have bright colour in your garden, take note of the different flowering times of flowers.
+Depending on which time of the year you would like to have colour in your meadow, take note of the different flowering times of the different wildflowers.
 Cuckooflower, Cowslip and Primrose flower in spring and allow the meadow to be used as a lawn during the summer.

 To create a summer-flowering meadow, plant Knapweed, Ox-Eye Daisy, Bird’s-foot-trefoil, Yarrow, Lady’s bedstraw, Harebell, Meadow buttercup or Yellow rattle.
 Long season wildflowers such as Ribwort plantain and Self-Heal flower over a longer period of time.

-To avoid problems with existing grass and help with the establishment of perennial wildflowers in your meadow, it is advisable to grow them in plugs (and later in pots) instead of sowing a seed-mix.
-The stronger the wildflowers are before you place them in your new meadow, the more able they will be to withstand competition for light, moisture and space from more aggressive weeds.
+You can sow some wildflowers in plugs and plant out into any gaps.
+The stronger the wildflowers are before you place them in your new meadow, the better they will be able to withstand competition for light, moisture and space from more aggressive grasses.

 Keep it native

 When sowing the grass first (3-4g per square metre) and planting wildflowers raised in plugs (about 10 per square metre) or pots (3-5 per square metre) afterwards, you increase the chance of wildflower success.
 Several plugs of each species should be planted close together to facilitate pollination in the first year or two until the plants get established (and it looks more natural).
 If you sow the grass in autumn, plant wildflower pots or plugs the following spring.
 If you start in spring, wait until autumn.
 Rake the grass and use a spade or trowel to dig little holes for the wildflowers.